codelittinc/incubator-resources/engineering/learning/tools/git.md

 The `--force` flag makes the remote repository’s branch match your local one, deleting any upstream changes that may have occurred since you last pulled.
 Do not use the `--force` flag unless you’re absolutely sure you know what you’re doing.

 `git push <remote> <remote_branch_name> --force`

+### git cherry pick

+Apply the changes introduced by some existing commits, recording a new commit for each. cherry-pick behaves just like merge.

+`git cherry-pick <commit-ID>`

+If git can’t apply the changes (e.g. you get merge conflicts), git leaves you to resolve the conflicts manually and make the commit yourself, resolve them by:

+`git cherry-pick --continue`

+If you want to bail of this step out altogether, just type:

+`git cherry-pick --abort`

+In some cases picking one single commit is not enough.
+You need, let’s say three consecutive commits. cherry-pick is not the right tool for this. rebase is.

 # Everyday helpful tips